Insights and Applications From The Spirit of the Disciplines by Dallas Willard

 This Spiritual Disciplines List features some main disciplines for life in Christ with concise definitions for each.
 We call these “spiritual disciplines,” but the activities are physical, not spiritual.
 They are bodily activities that can engage and effect our whole person (Romans 12:1-2).
 So a more accurate term for the exercises in this list is “disciplines for a spiritual life in Christ.”

 To excel in anything in life discipline is required.
 This is true for athletes, musicians, plumbers, accountants, and disciples of Jesus.
 Effective discipline is not drudgery, it is delightful!
 Of course, training has difficult aspects, but the hard work pays off to facilitate ease and joy of living.
 Just watch a master pianist and you’ll see that he or she is not straining to do well, but enjoying the music.
-Hence the title of Richard Foster’s classic book for disciples of Jesus, The Celebration of Discipline.
+Hence Richard Foster insists that we’re meant to “celebrate” as we practice disciplines for growth in Christ.

 Two Keys to Success: Indirection and Habit

-Discipline works by indirection.
+Discipline works by indirection, Dallas Willard teaches.
 A discipline is something we can do that enables us to do what we haven’t yet been able to do by our own direct effort.
 Trying is not enough. (“Don’t try — train!” is a way to paraphrase 1 Tim.
 4:7.)
 Our training is connecting us with a power much greater than our own — the Spirit of God that raised Jesus Christ from the dead!